 limit your phone calls & messages to business hours

 The opposite can be said about vendors.
 If your vendor is too much let them know your limit.
 Ask someone else to assist you with tasks & decisions.

 Once you have booked a vendor’s services, you can communicate to solve questions.
 You might have 6-15 months until your wedding date.
 It makes sense to keep in touch with vendors during this period.

 Let them know the exact time they need to show up.
 Don’t assume they will understand what cream color means, show a picture and make sure they get it right.

 don’t assume your vendors know what you mean by arriving on time

 There is a lot of jargon in the wedding industry.
 You need to be on the same page as your vendors.
-Example: your draping company might ask for room dimensions.
+For example, your draping company might ask for room dimensions.
 You give them 53 feet.

 Establish a method of communicating with your wedding vendors.
 You don’t want emails to get lost between your work & personal.
 Designate a number to send texts.

-Don’t wait to hire a vendor a couple of months before your wedding.
+Don’t hire a vendor months before your wedding.
 Every service provider has a schedule to make sure they deliver the best work possible.

 Your communication needs to be timely or they might not be able to accommodate your requests.

-don’t wait a week before the event to discuss cancellation policy or item/quantity changes
+Don’t wait a week before the event to discuss cancellation policy or item/quantity changes

 This reduces the stress of wedding planning for both you & your vendors.
 Let your wedding pros know exactly what you need & communicate effectively.